June 16, 2024

 “Do not let your heart be troubled.”
 Or, in other words, “There, there, it is going to be ok—no need to worry.
 I am leaving, but I will be back.
 And when I come back, we will be together."

-When Jesus said, “My father’s house has many rooms,” he was speaking for God, saying the future is bright.
-He was saying, “I have been thinking about you and preparing for this day.
+When Jesus said, “My father’s house has many rooms,” he spoke for God, saying the bright future was bright.
+He said, “I have been thinking about you and preparing for this day.
 I am looking forward to being with you and celebrating with you.”

 Here is my best advice to brides: